UPPMAX/HPC-python/docs/day2/use_isolated_environments.md

 :::{admonition} Learning objectives

-- Practice using the docclass:dropdownumentation of your HPC cluster
+- Practice using the documentation of your HPC cluster
 - Find out which isolated environment tool to use on your HPC cluster
 - Work (create, activate, work, deactivate) with isolated environments in the way recommended by your HPC cluster